Pleural Effusion Treatment & Management

 Therapeutic Thoracentesis

-First, to avoid producing a pneumothorax during the removal of large quantities of fluid, remove fluid during therapeutic thoracentesis with a catheter, rather than with a sharp needle, introduced into the pleural space.
-Various specially designed thoracentesis trays are available for introducing small catheters into the pleural space.
+First, to avoid producing a pneumothorax during the removal of large quantities of fluid, remove fluid during therapeutic thoracentesis with a catheter, rather than with a needle, introduced into the pleural space.
+Various specially designed thoracentesis trays are available commercially for introducing small catheters into the pleural space.
 Alternatively, newer systems using spring-loaded, blunt-tip needles that avoid lung puncture are also available.

 Third, remove only moderate amounts of pleural fluid to avoid reexpansion pulmonary edema and to avoid causing a pneumothorax.
 Removal of 400-500 mL of pleural fluid is often sufficient to alleviate shortness of breath.
 The recommended limit is 1000-1500 mL in a single thoracentesis procedure.
+Preventive strategies include monitoring pleural pressure with a manometer.

 Larger amounts of pleural fluid can be removed if pleural pressure is monitored by pleural manometry and is maintained above -20 cm water.[38]
 However, this monitoring is rarely used by most proceduralists.